 Supply chains around the world have been getting more and more complex in recent years as the world becomes a truly global economy.
 As businesses look to expand their horizons to new markets they can extend their system and expose weaknesses and vulnerability.

 For retailers and firms in other sectors it is important to discover and improve on these weaknesses, particularly as supply chain failures are becoming more public.
-In the UK recently, a scandal involving food supply chain has been major news and this has come about through extended and stretched supply chains without the necessary checks.
+In the UK, the horsemeat scandal has been major news and this has come about through extended and stretched supply chains without the necessary checks.

-The level of financial and reputational damage caused by the news that has been widespread, with supermarkets feeling the brunt of the anger, although now retailers such as Ikea have been embroiled in the issue.
+The level of financial and reputational damage caused by the news that horsemeat was being used in beef products has been widespread, with supermarkets feeling the brunt of the anger, although now retailers such as Ikea have been embroiled in the issue.

 Another notorious event was the fire in a Mexico manufacturing plant in 2000 that affected two mobile phone companies served by the plant.